raphaelrobert/privacypass-batched-tokens/draft-robert-privacypass-batched-tokens.md

 performance bottlenecks.
 The Batched Token Issuance Protocol improves upon the basic Privately Verifiable Token issuance protocol in the following key ways:

-1. Issuing multiple tokens at once in response to a single TokenChallenge.
+1. Issuing multiple tokens at once in response to a single TokenChallenge, thereby reducing the size of the proofs required for multiple tokens.
-1. Improving server issuance efficiency by amortizing the cost of the VOPRF proof generation.
+1. Improving server and client issuance efficiency by amortizing the cost of the VOPRF proof generation and verification, respectively.

 # Client-to-Issuer Request {#client-to-issuer-request}